mpektkd/Pattern-Recognition-Techniques/Data Analysis on Acoustic Data/README.md

     of the first and last case, it seems that the adding extra features improves the performance of classifiers.
 Specifically, in our case adding just one extra attributes to the data table is essential improving the performance of classifiers.
+  - One of the baselines in a custom implementation of Gaussian NB.